Health Office & Information

 The best way to avoid bites from the Anopheles mosuito is by wearing long selleves and pants at down and dusk, wearing insect repleent, using mosquito nets and spraing indoors at down and dusk.

 Anti-malaria medication is also useful.
 However, one must remember that they are not 100% effictive.
 People can still get malaria even when taking the medication.

 The following medication is recommend for preventing malaria.
-They must all be take with food to avoid stomaches and side effects.
+They must all be taken with food to avoid stomach ache and side effects.